crashoverride777/swifty-ads/README.md

 NOTE: Remove Ads bool

-This method will set a removedAds bool to true in the custom ads helper.
-This ensures you only have to call this method and afterwards all the methods to show ads will not fire anymore and therefore require no further editing.
+If set to true all the methods to show banner and interstitial ads will not fire anymore and therefore require no further editing.

 For permanent storage you will need to create your own "removedAdsProduct" property and save it in something like UserDefaults, or preferably iOS Keychain.
 Than call this method when your app launches after you have set up the helper.